 If you’re like me, you probably didn’t know your wedding invitations require different postage.
 That’s what we’ve outlined here.
-These are general guidelines or what we’ve come across in the years we’ve been doing East + West Designs that will help you surpass any hurdles that may be in your way.
+These are general guidelines or what we’ve come across in the years we’ve been creating custom stationery at East + West Designs that will help you surpass any hurdles that may be in your way.
 First things first, to be 100% sure your postage is correct we recommend that you take your invitation sample to the post office and they’ll tell you which stamps to buy.
 There’s nothing more annoying than buying 300 stamps to find out you bought the wrong ones.

 The amount of postage the letter would require is dependent on a few small things: weight, size, and thickness.

 Generally, wedding invitations are either less than an ounce or more than an ounce.
 Typically, save the dates (because they usually only have one cardstock piece) are under one ounce.
 When a letter is one ounce or under, they require a “forever” stamp which is $.55 each.
 When a letter has multiple pieces, which 99% of the invitations we create have, it’ll end up being between one and two ounces.
 These invitations automatically require a $.70 stamp since they weigh just a little bit more.